ILCARLO/SalesTaxProblem/README.md

 If you want to clean and rebuild (or change it) VS2017 is needed.
 An alternative is to use [msbuild.exe](https://msdn.microsoft.com/it-it/library/dd393574.aspx)

 ### Run the console app

+The console app shows just the output for each input requested by the exercise.
+If you want to change the input and test the result you can:

+1. Update the source code using Visual Studio for the console App
+2. Update with an editor a test that is present in `SalestaxProblemTests` with your new entry
+	* clean and rebuild the solution
+	* use the script described in section **Run test** for check purposes

 #### With Visual Studio